-The Trustee-Director's objective for 2019 was to assist between 15 and 30 Institution members and their dependents.
-During the year the Benevolent Fund helped 23 individuals and distributed £117,316 in grants which enabled them to meet day to day living expenses or specific items of expenditure.
-A summary of grants paid is given on page 23.
-Whenever possible, a representative of the Benevolent Fund visits an applicant to establish a personal link with the Benevolent Fund and to make an independent appraisal of the circumstances to guide the Trustee-Directors in their assessment of need: the Trustee-Directors are grateful to those who undertake this important and sensitive role.
+The Trustee-Director's objective for 2020 was to assist between 15 and 30 Institution members, former members and their dependents.
+During the year the Benevolent Fund helped 21 individuals and distributed £115,161 in grants which enabled them to meet day to day living expenses or specific items of expenditure.
+A summary of grants paid is given on page 22.
+Whenever possible, a representative of the Benevolent Fund visits or makes contact with an applicant to establish a personal link with the Benevolent Fund and to make an independent appraisal of the circumstances to guide the Trustee-Directors in their assessment of need: the Trustee-Directors are grateful to those who undertake this important and sensitive role.